 introduction

 This Recommendation specifies the limits of the unwanted emissions in the spurious domain (spurious domain emission limits) for different services and types of equipment.
 It should be used as a generic guide when drafting new, and revising ETSI standards, and also for guidance to administrations in the absence of relevant standards.
-It should not be used as a stand-alone document for the purpose of type approval .
+It should not be used as a stand-alone document for the purpose of placing products on the market under the Directive 2014/53/EU (Radio Equipment Directive) [9].
 The limits are set for generic families of Services and do not prevent that specific systems, for specific reasons, might require tighter limits reported in ETSI standards.

-This Recommendation is to be used within a broader context of Recommendations ITU-R, dealing with unwanted emissions that are summarised by the ECC/REC/02-05 "Unwanted emissions".
+This Recommendation has been developed within a broader context of Recommendations ITU-R, dealing with unwanted emissions that are summarised by the ECC Recommendation(02)05 "Unwanted emissions".
 In particular, those ITU-R documents contain information and guidance on the applicability and measurement of limits reported in this Recommendation.

-It is recognised that certain existing ETSI standards and a limited number of those in an advanced stage of preparation might not fully align with this Recommendation.
-Where, for historical reasons, such existing standards do not align with this Recommendation, the spurious domain emission limits should be reviewed if revisions are considered.
+It is recognised that certain ETSI standards (including draft standards) might not fully align with this Recommendation..
 It is also recognised that, largely as a consequence of new technologies emerging, it may be acceptable that specific standards adopt limits which differ from this Recommendation.

-Where a difference between the limits for a particular standard and this Recommendation might exist, the limits should be agreed following the iterative, consultative procedure given in the ETSI/ECC Memorandum of Understanding.
+Where a difference between the limits for a particular standard and this Recommendation might exist, in particular if the limits are less stringent, the limits should be agreed following the iterative, consultative procedure given in the ETSI/ECC Memorandum of Understanding.
 This procedure should consider the interaction between technical parameters, spectrum efficiency, regulatory and economic aspects.

 Where there is a difference between the limits for a particular standard and this Recommendation CEPT assumes the following procedure would be useful: